Andrea Neu

-Andrea Michelle Neu (born August 22, 1990) is an American beauty pageant titleholder who was crowned Miss Earth USA 2014 that gave her the right to represent the United States in Miss Earth 2014.
-On November 29, 2014, Andrea was chosen as Miss Earth - Air in Miss Earth 2014 in the Philippines.
+Andrea Michelle Neu (born August 22, 1990) is an American model and beauty pageant titleholder who was crowned Miss Earth USA 2014 that gave her the right to represent the United States in Miss Earth 2014.
+On November 29, 2014, Andrea was chosen as Miss Earth – Air in Miss Earth 2014 in the Philippines.

 Prior in joining Miss Earth USA, Andrea already won the title of Miss US International 2013 and represented the United States in Miss International 2013.

 Early life

 Andrea Neu is the daughter of Darrell and Leanne Neu of Pueblo, CO.
 She was born and raised in Pueblo, Colorado and graduated from Pueblo County High School and Fort Lewis College.
 Andrea has been a competitive figure skater for more than 12 years, participated in 4-H, and played NCAA lacrosse in college.

 Pageantry

 Miss US International 2013

 Andrea was crowned as 2013 Miss U.S. International winner at Osceola Auditorium in Kissimmee, Florida.
 Miss Neu bested 39 other delegates representing their states or regions for the national title.